Meriamsikini/Moroccan-Political-Insight/README.md

 5. **Parallel sentiment analysis (Java)**: Positive, negative, and neutral tweet counts are computed, with top keywords identified using a parallelized Java implementation.
 6. **Interactive dashboard**: A Streamlit app visualizes trends, keyword frequencies, and classification results.

-> **Note:** Unlike traditional NLP approaches, the project does **not** rely on regex or handcrafted NLP pipelines.
-Classification is directly performed by the Mistral 7B LLM.

 ---